-- Proposal of the Mexican Patent Law to broaden the scope of compulsory licences. - The Mexican Government is waiting for the negotiations and eventual execution of the TPP to implement in our domestic law relevant issues regarding patent terms, patent issues, linkage and Patent Data Protection.
+- Proposal of the Mexican Patent law to broaden the scope of compulsory licences. - The Mexican Congress is already discussing the eventual ratification and therefore the implementation of the TPP to our domestic law relevant issues regarding patent terms, patent issues, linkage and patent data protection.